-Willard Morgan’s Vestiphobia, a large-scale interactive performance which will be staged at Fábrica de Arte Cubano this month, is designed to provoke a critical awareness of the systems of labor used to produce our clothing.
-We buy into the works of our favorite designer, in effect become a walking billboard for a certain organization of labor, but thinking about clothing – what it means, how it feels, how it’s made – is an activity we rarely embrace.
+Willard Morgan’s Vestiphobia, a large-scale interactive performance, conceived and directed by Steve Fagin, was staged last month at the Fábrica de Arte Cubano, in Havana.
+The production provokes a critical awareness of the systems of labor used to produce our clothing, our habits of consumption, and dramatizes how clothing functions as a form of expression, seduction, and often, manipulation.
+Thinking about clothing – what it means, how it feels, how it’s made – is an activity we rarely embrace.

 Willard and I met at Ideal Glass, his project space on East 2nd street, where we we talked about how Vestiphobia explores the imbricated relationship of capitalism and fashion, and why wearing clothes forms such an essential and unavoidable part of our daily lives.

 Jeffrey Grunthaner | How would you characterize Vestiphobia?
 Is it more of a play or a performance?

 Willard Morgan | Vestiphobia is more than a play or performance; it’s an ongoing multifaceted project that includes a workshop in sustainable art-wear, re-fashioned fashion shows and a film series about fashion.
 The story starts with the shame of the child — namely me — the ‘dandy-cowboy’, wearing nothing but my plastic six-guns, my boots and cowboy hat, playing in the hallways of our apartment house – and my father being embarrassed that neighbors would think he couldn’t afford to buy me clothing.

 JG | Can you talk a little bit about the plot that develops in the performance?